-The FAIR principles [1] (see Table 3) require metadata to include the identifier of the base 197 data (principle F3) and to be independently accessible (A2).
-Special emphasis is put on "rich" 198 metadata.
-The term is associated with findability (F2), but defined in the context of reusability 199 (R1).
+The FAIR principles [1] (see Table 3) require metadata to include the identifier of the base 198 data (principle F3) and to be independently accessible (A2).
+Special emphasis is put on "rich" metadata.
+The term is associated with findability (F2), but defined in the context of reusability 200 (R1).
 In fact, from the formulation of R1 it appears that rich metadata is the essence of reusability.
-200 201 Its definition is left vague, which is likely intentional to allow the concept to be applied in various domains.
+201 Its definition is left vague, which is likely intentional to allow the concept to be applied in various 202 domains.
 Richness implies "a plurality of accurate and relevant attributes".
-The only specific 202 attributes mentioned are a data usage license (R1.1) and provenance (R1.2).
-Further attributes 203 must "meet domain-relevant community standards" (R1.3).
-In our view, this means it is both 204 possible and necessary to develop community-specific interpretations of metadata richness.
-The 205 focus on reusability implies that richness must be explained from a user perspective.
-206
+The only specific 203 attributes mentioned are a data usage license (R1.1) and provenance (R1.2).
+Further attributes 204 must "meet domain-relevant community standards" (R1.3).
+In our view, this means it is both 205 possible and necessary to develop community-specific interpretations of metadata richness.
+The 206 focus on reusability implies that richness must be explained from a user perspective.
+207

-207 4.2 Executive metadata and reusable metadata
+208 4.2 Executive metadata and reusable metadata

-While the FAIR principles promote the development of metadata for data reusers, data producers 208 already create and manage metadata routinely for their own purposes.
-This does not imply that 209 they would describe their own practice in these terms or use specific tools and methods.
-It means 210 that some forms of metadata creation and management are just an innate part of being an effective 211 researcher.
+- 209 While the FAIR principles promote the development of metadata for data reusers, data producers - already create and manage metadata routinely for their own purposes.
+This does not imply that - 211 they would describe their own practice in these terms or use specific tools and methods.
+It means - that some forms of metadata creation and management are just an innate part of being an effective - 213 researcher.
 Examples will be given below.
-What is the relationship between the executive 212 metadata necessary for data production and the rich FAIR metadata supporting, enabling, or 213 facilitating data reuse?
-This question has a content aspect and a form aspect: Which metadata 214 topics are relevant for producers or reusers?
-And which formal requirements are demanded by 215 either group?
-Since these questions address two different stakeholders, they foreshadow the 216 discussion of social aspects of FAIR RDM in Section 5.
-217
+What is the relationship between the executive - metadata necessary for data production and the rich FAIR metadata supporting, enabling, or - 215 facilitating data reuse?
+This question has a content aspect and a form aspect: Which metadata - 216 topics are relevant for producers or reusers?
+And which formal requirements are demanded by - either group?
+Since these questions address two different stakeholders, they foreshadow the - 218 discussion of social aspects of FAIR RDM in Section 5. - 219 Table 4 presents the metadata topics of RoBivaL and DeeperSense categorized by project and by - 220 relevance for producers or reusers.
+Intersections are possible on both dimensions.
+Each topic is - labeled with its dominant purpose(s), i.e., descriptive (D), administrative (A), or structural (S).

-Both projects RoBivaL DeeperSense Producer Logistics (DAS) Production standards, tools, workflows (A) Team coordination (A) Errors (DAS) • Robot maintenance and development (A) • High performance computing (A) Producer and Reuser Field spec.
+Both projects RoBivaL DeeperSense Producer Logistics (DAS) Production standards, tools, workflows (A) Team coordination (A) Robot maintenance and development (A) High performance computing (A) Producer and Reuser Frence (DAS) Field spec.
 (DAS) Sensor spec.
 (DS) Software spec.
 (DA) Data format (DS) Data statistics (A) Related work (D) Experiment spec.
 (D) Robot spec.
-(D) Key robot properties, perf. metrics (D) Measuring methods (D) Source categorization (DAS) Machine learning methodology (DAS) Scene description (D) Sensor configuration (DS) Reuser DOI, URL (A) Usage license (A) Provenance (A) Public ontology (DS) Extra use cases (DA) • Tag unused data: by- catch, invalid runs (D) • Typical examples (D)
+(D) Key robot properties, perf. metrics (D) Measuring methods (D) Source categorization Machine learning methodology (DAS) Scene description (D) Sensor configuration (DS) Reuser DOI, URL (A) Usage license (A) Provenance (A) Public ontology (DS) Extra use cases (DA) Pag unused data: by- catch, invalid runs (D) Typical examples (D)

-Table 4: Metadata topics relevant for producers or reusers in RoBivaL and DeeperSense.Predominant purposes: descriptive (D), administrative (A), or structural (S).
+Table 4: Metadata topics relevant for producers or reusers in RoBivaL and DeeperSense.
+Predominant purposes: descriptive (D), administrative (A), or structural (S).